Alejogb1/job-board/blog-data/why-am-i-getting-a-nomethod-error-when-adding-a-new-column-in-adminproductsform.md

 id: "why-am-i-getting-a-nomethod-error-when-adding-a-new-column-in-adminproductsform"
 ---

-alright, so you’re hitting a `nomethoderror` when trying to add a new column to your admin product form. i’ve been there, trust me. it’s one of those errors that looks simple at first glance, but can have a surprising number of root causes. let’s unpack it.
+, so you’re hitting a `nomethoderror` when trying to add a new column to your admin product form. i’ve been there, trust me. it’s one of those errors that looks simple at first glance, but can have a surprising number of root causes. let’s unpack it.

 basically, a `nomethoderror` in rails means you're trying to call a method on an object that doesn't actually define that method. in this context, it usually boils down to one of a few things. given you are in `admin/products/_form`, i'm assuming you are using active admin or some other form of rails admin panel. these panels often abstract a lot of the underlying form generation, so it’s not always immediately obvious where things are going wrong.